Niku9j/Text-Mining/README.md

 # Text-Mining

-The purpose of this project is to scrape the text data and files from a website and use various text mining techniques to study the similarities between the scraped documents for efficient and semantically better results for a user query.(In short a small search engine.)
+The purpose of this project is to scrape the text data and files from a website and use various text mining techniques to study the similarities between the scraped documents for efficient and semantically better results for a user query.(In short - A small search engine.)

+Language used: Python 3.5
+Libraries used: scrapy,bs4,PyPDF2,nltk,scikit-learn

 *Tasks Completed: